 A first aid kit should be taken to all off-site activities and visits.
 Kits suitable for use on day trips and those involving overnight stays are available from the Nurses and checked by both parties.
-The teacher in charge of the trip is responsible for ensuring that the parental consent form is signed and completed with any relevant medical information.
+The teacher in charge of the trip is responsible for ensuring that the parental consent form is completed with any relevant medical information from ISAMs flags.
 Any additional information or advice can be sought from the school nurse.
+Overnight fixtures and residentials, medical forms are to be sent to parents/carers before the trip by nursing team/trip lead.
+Trip lead to inform nursing team 3 weeks prior to trip.